 Although we will adopt SFAS 123(R) effective January 1, 2006, we have not yet determined which method we will use.
 We adopted the fair-value-based method of accounting for share-based payments effective January 1, 2003 using the Prospective Method as described in SFAS 148, Accounting for Stock-Based Compensation-Transition and Disclosure.
 While we currently use the Black-Scholes-Merton formula to estimate the value of stock options granted to employees, which is an acceptable share-based award valuation model, we may choose some other model that is also acceptable in determining fair value of stock awards upon adoption of SFAS 123(R).
 Because SFAS 123(R) must be applied to unvested awards granted and accounted for under APB 25, any additional compensation costs not previously recognized under SFAS 123 will be recognized under SFAS 123(R).
-Our unvested APB 25 options will vest in the third quarter of 2005.
-If we adopt SFAS 123(R) using the Prospective Method, there would be no impact on our consolidated financial position, results of operations or cash flows.
-If we adopt using the Retrospective Method, the impact of those amounts would approximate the amounts described in our pro forma net income and earnings per share disclosure in Note 2 to our condensed consolidated financial statements under "Item 1.
+Our APB 25 options vested in the third quarter of 2005.
+If we adopt SFAS 123(R) using the Prospective Method, their would approximate the amounts described in our proforma net income and earnings per share disclosure in Note 2 to our condensed consolidated financial statements under "Item 1.
 Financial Statements" included elsewhere in this quarterly report.
 In addition to the compensation cost recognition requirements, SFAS 123(R) also requires the tax deduction benefits for an award in excess of recognized compensation cost be reported as a financing cash flow rather than as an operating cash flow, which is currently required under SFAS 95.
-While we cannot estimate what these amounts will be in the future (because they depend on, among other things, when employees exercise stock options), we reported operating cash flows related to the tax deduction benefits of \$5.7 million and \$4.9 million for the three and six months ended June 30, 2005, respectively.
-We reported operating cash flows related to
+While we cannot estimate what these amounts will be in the future (because they depend on, among other things, when employees exercise stock options), we reported operating cash flows related to tax deduction benefits of \$15.2 million and \$20.1 million for the three and nine months ended September 30, 2005, respectively.
+We reported operating cash flows related to the tax deduction benefits of \$5.9 million for the year ended December 31, 2004.